uwe-app/website/site/docs/hooks.md

 +++
-description = "Run scripts before a build"
+description = "Run commands before or after a build"
 +++

 {{> crumbtrail}}